lc4324/cs267project/README.md

 main.py and hgnn:
 Code for RGCN.
 To run hyperparameter search ```python main.py -m RGCN -t node_classification -d fma -g 0 --use_hpo```.
 To run with the best hyperparameters we found ```python main.py -m RGCN -t node_classification -d fma -g 0 --use_best_config```

+BN_model.py: Require dependency on PyTAC libray

+gen_BN_from_dataset(CSV_PATH, DATA_SIZE): generate complete bayesian network from dataset, but learning is intractable train_toy_BN_from_dataset(): make simple BN baseline and learn from dataset

 .